willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

   - jamstack
   - tutorial
 ---
-The JAMstack is a modern architecture for creating websites that focus on performance and developer experience.
+The Jamstack is a modern architecture for creating websites that focus on performance and developer experience.
 It can be used for anything from personal static blogs to large, enterprise, dynamic storefronts.
-The JAM in JAMstack stands for JavaScript, API’s, and markup.
+The *Jam* in Jamstack stands for JavaScript, API’s, and markup.
 Worded differently, static markup is transformed by JavaScript and utilizes third-party API’s at build time and run time.
-A comprehensive definition and history of JAMstack can be found [here.](https://jamstack.wtf/)
+A comprehensive definition and history of Jamstack can be found [here.](https://jamstack.wtf/)

-Despite often being associated with static site generators, JAMstack sites do not need to do stay *static.* In situations where prerendered markup alone does not suffice, dynamic content can be progressively loaded on the client side.
+Despite often being associated with static site generators, Jamstack sites do not need to do stay *static.* In situations where prerendered markup alone does not suffice, dynamic content can be progressively loaded on the client side.
 An online storefront might statically generate listings for all the products in their catalog, and then update details like inventory or price after the page is first rendered.
 Web components are a great fit for this workflow, because they allow for adding zones of interactivity within otherwise static HTML.

-Let’s add user-generated comments to a JAMstack site with a web component created with Stencil that utilizes [Supabase](https://supabase.io/) to store dynamic data.
+Let’s add user-generated comments to a Jamstack site with a web component created with Stencil that utilizes [Supabase](https://supabase.io/) to store dynamic data.
 Supabase is an open-source alternative to Firebase that provides an interface and API that makes database CRUD operations (creating, reading, updating and deleting) possible without writing backend code.
 I have been using it extensively in my personal projects, and I think combining it with Stencil's web components is a wonderful way to create [micro-frontends](https://micro-frontends.org/): dynamic, independent, contained widgets that can be dropped anywhere in a larger project (whether that is a SPA or a static HTML file).

 Here is a preview of the final component we will be creating:

 ![Comments component preview](/files/commentsScreenshot.png "Comments component preview")

+The full source is also available on [GitHub.](https://github.com/willmartian/my-comments)

 ## Usage
 When I am building a component, I like to start out with writing an example of what the end usage might look like.
 For our comments component, I want it to have a really low-config API: all that should be required to use the component is a unique ID, URL to our backend, and access token for Supabase.